 Once code enforcement receives your complaint, it will investigate whether the fence complies with the applicable zoning ordinance and building code.
 If code enforcement confirms the fence is unlawful, your neighbor will likely be ordered to remove it or risk being fined.

 The process for dealing with a violation of the CC&Rs will be different.
-In addition to CC&Rs, your subdivision may also have bylaws or rules and regulations that describe the process you will need to comply with to oppose the fence.
-You should also review those documents to determine what steps you need to take to stop construction of a fence that violates the CC&Rs.
-The subdivision may have a property manager who helps with complaints, or you may need to alert the homeowners' association board of the violation.
+In addition to CC&Rs, your subdivision might also have bylaws or rules and regulations that describe the process you will need to comply with to oppose the fence.
+Review those documents to determine what steps you need to take to stop construction of a fence that violates the CC&Rs.
+The subdivision might have a property manager who helps with complaints, or you might need to alert the homeowners' association board of the violation.

 If, after reviewing the zoning ordinance and CC&Rs, you determine front yard fences are permitted, you are not necessarily out of luck.
 One option is to have a conversation with your neighbor about the potential impact the fence will have on the neighborhood.
 It is possible your neighbor is so frustrated with, say, dog poop in his front yard that he just wants to keep the dogs out and has not thought about the impact it will have on others in the neighborhood.
 Due to his frustration he might not have thought about alternatives, such as small signs asking owners to keep their dogs of his lawn or subtle landscaping that discourages entry into the front yard.